To prevent any possible water damage in the cameras, ensure the following:

 Beware of moisture!
 The R400 comes with an attachable gasket that can be screwed into the back or the side of the camera.
 There are two rubber rings protecting the side that screws into the camera.

-Below demonstrates what a sideways mounted gasket looks like on the R400.
+Below demonstrates what a sideways-mounted gasket looks like on the R400.

-Below demonstrates what a back mounted gasket looks like on the R400.
-Notice the metal screw seal that prevents water from getting in to the hole that is unused.
+Below demonstrates what a back-mounted gasket looks like on the R400.
+Notice the metal screw seal that prevents water from getting into the hole that is unused.

 R500/R510